How To Spend, Save, and Invest In Alignment With Your Values

 • Start-ups: Investing in specific, small companies that align with your values.
 This has become so much easier with the accessibility of crowdfunding.
 Sites like Indiegogo and Kickstarter are some of the most well-known if you are interested in learning more about investing in start-ups.

 • Value-based or Socially Responsible Investments: Investing in more prominent companies that adhere to the same values that resonate with you.
-This could be companies who value gender equality, don’t test their products on animals, or use alternative energy.
-It could also be not investing in companies who employ workers with questionable work environments.
-These used to be trickier to find, but now most large brokerage firms have tools that allow you to screen out or in companies to your liking.
+This could be companies that value gender equality, don’t test their products on animals, or use alternative energy.
+It could also be not investing in companies that employ workers with questionable work environments.
+These used to be trickier to find, but now most large brokerage firms have tools that allow you to screen out or in companies you like.
 Some companies have already created mutual funds that they deem "socially responsible."

 Affirmations: I release all negative energy over money.
 I use money to better my life and the lives of others.